 There’s a stigma behind business Instagram accounts that it needs to be 100% strictly business-driving posts.
 The truth is, the accounts that seamlessly mesh personal+business together are the ones that foster more engagement and build connections with their followers.
 But finding that balance can be tricky.
 We all feel slightly lost sometimes on what to post.
-Here are 18 unique ideas for your Instagram posts to boost engagement and add a little variety to your content:
+Here are 18 unique things to post on Instagram to boost engagement and add a little variety to your content:

 Maybe you’ve decked out your cubicle, maybe you work at your kitchen table, or maybe you have a badass minimalistic nook for getting down to work.
 Share what your space looks like!
 Give your followers some inspiration for their own workspaces.
 Got a messy desk?
 That’s ok!
 You’ll be sharing a glimpse into the real life, behind the scenes look of your business.